Command control is an essential element of the Operations Road Show layout.

 The Equipment

-- The core of our Digitrax installation is a Digitrax Chief system which
+core of our Digitrax installation was a Digitrax Chief system interacting

 - Two PM4 power management cards, controlling several power districts